Check this page often to find new and updated resources

 The Career Center is open virtually Monday to Friday 12-5 for immediate appointments with career counselors.
 Schedule your meeting on Handshake or call 434-924-8900.
-Look for regular communication starting the week of March 23 about virtual events with companies starting soon and virtual career classes throughout the week.

 The Career Center is working also to anticipate your questions about how COVID-19 may be affecting your job offers, your internships, your interviews and your job search.
 Browse our FAQ section here.

 The Writing Center continues to offer one-on-one tutorial support to students who are working on writing projects.
 The staffing remains the same, and students can register for appointments in the same way they've done so in the past (through https://virginia.mywconline.com/).
 The only change is that the appointments now take place online rather than in-person.
 The Writing Center remains a resource that is available to students through this period.
 Please send any questions to the Director, Claire Chantell, at email@example.com).